vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 #### Registry Must Be Routable

-Auto DevOps will "deploy" your application to a K8s cluster but the way this works in K8s is that the cluster actually needs to download the image from your Docker registry running on your machine.
+Auto DevOps "deploys" your application to a K8s cluster but the way this works in K8s is that the cluster actually needs to download the image from your Docker registry running on your machine.
 Put another way the K8s cluster needs access over HTTPS to the registry running on your machine.
-And HTTPS is necessary as K8s won't download insecure images by default.
+And HTTPS is necessary as K8s does not download insecure images by default.

 #### GKE K8s cluster is outside of your network

-You will likely want to run K8s clusters on GKE as this allows us to test our GCP integrations as well.
-You can use Minikube too but there are limitations with this as Minikube won't test our GCP integration and Minikube does not simulate a real cluser (eg. internet-facing load balancers with external IP address are not possible).
+You likely want to run K8s clusters on GKE as this allows us to test our GCP integrations as well.
+You can use Minikube too but there are limitations with this as Minikube doesn't test our GCP integration and Minikube does not simulate a real cluser (eg. internet-facing load balancers with external IP address are not possible).
 So when you do choose GKE you conclude that your registry running on your machine needs to be internet accessible since GKE